artemderkach/STM32F446RE-examples-zig/README.md

 When disassembling the `elf` file by `llvm-objdump -D main.elf` `.text` section were missing from disassembly.
 Due to optimization, compiler removed code from `main.s` file, to solve this problem `KEEP()` keyword need to be added to prevent from optimizing this part, so we have `KEEP(*(.text))` in linker script.
-This caught me off guard because `gcc` wasn't making such optimization, probably due to different different flags provided to linker.
+This caught me off guard because `gcc` wasn't making such optimization, probably due to different flags provided to linker.
 2. `+1` address offset
 Cortex M got this weird thing when it uses `thumb` instruction set, the reference to label should be one bit higher than the actual address.
 Simple way to do it is to add actual `+1` to assembly code e.g. `.word _start +1`.